-The Group has 3 reportable business divisions comprising:-
+The Group has 3 reportable business divisions comprising as follows:-

-1. Food
+1. Poultry

-The food segment comprises manufacturing and wholesale of animal feeds, broiler contract farming and trading of broilers and day-old chicks and poultry biologicals.
-These activities were carried out by Sinmah Multifeed Sdn Bhd, Sinmah Livestocks Sdn Bhd ("SLSB") and SM Broilers Sdn Bhd.
+The poultry division comprises broiler contract farming and trading of broilers and day-old chicks and poultry biologicals.
+These activities were carried out by Sinmah Livestocks Sdn Bhd ("SLSB") and SM Broilers Sdn Bhd ("SMB") during the FYE 2020.
 Poultry products are sold to contract farmers and wet market wholesalers.
+Going forward, the poultry division activities are carried out by SMB only as SLSB was disposed during the FYE 2020.